 For purposes of the Student Research Colloquium, a student is someone who was an undergraduate or graduate student when the proposed project was first started.

-- demonstrate their knowledge in any academic topic.
+- demonstrate knowledge in their academic topic.

 - illustrate their ability to integrate information about the topic.